batis-installer/batis/doc/packaging.rst

 .. note::

-   I hope that, as Batis becomes more widely adopted, there will be tools to automate this process for certain kinds of applications.
-For now, this describes building a package manually.
+   This describes how to work directly with Batis to distribute an application.
+   I hope that higher level tools will offer simpler ways to do this in the future.

 1. Prepare a directory containing your built application, so that it can run regardless of where the directory is located (i.e. everything inside the